talleria777/Data-Science-Prerequisites---Numpy-Matplotlib-and-Pandas-in-Python/README.md

 You can find all the course resources and notebooks by registering at this [link](https://lazyprogrammer.me/numpy).

+**Follow these steps to access the course code bundle**

+1. Click on the link provided above
+2. If you're logging in for the first time, create an account by adding your username, email id, and setting a password
+3. After registering, click on the link again and you will be redirected to the course assets page where you can download the course notebooks and additional resources

 ## About Course

 Welcome to the course where you will learn about the NumPy stack in Python, which is an important prerequisite for deep learning, machine learning, and data science.